Cell Theory Investigation

 The focus of this investigation of cell theory is to see how microscope images provide evidence to support the theory and how some notable exceptions challenge it.
 Cell theory was an important step in our understanding of living things.
 It paved the way for Robert Koch and Louis Pasteur to establish the germ theory of disease two hundred years after the establishment of cell theory.
 This is the basis of much of modern medicine today.

-What evidence was there to prove the existence of cells in the 17th century?
+What evidence was there supporting the existence of cells in the 17th century?

-What were the technical challenges in getting the evidence?
+What were the technical challenges in getting this evidence?